Lamport Stadium: Facilities

 Since opening in 1976, the playing surface has been artificial turf.
 Lamport Stadium's indoor field measures 68 metres by 105 metres, allowing a full eleven-a-side game.

 Sports usage

 Canadian football

-The home games of the semi-professional American football team Toronto Athletics Football Team were played at the stadium from 1993 to 1996.
-The team provided players looking to keep playing sought to be scouted by professional gridiron football teams.
-The Athletics won the Mid-Continental League Championship in 1993, and was ranked as high as 9th overall in the American Semi Professional Football Rankings in 1995.

 In 2018, the professional Canadian football team, the CFL's Toronto Argonauts, announced that they would use the stadium as their practice facility.

 Lacrosse

 The Toronto Nationals played their 2010 season at Lamport Stadium before moving to Hamilton.

 Soccer

 Since the opening of Lamport Stadium, the National Soccer League used the stadium as a home venue for many of its clubs based in Toronto.

 In 1980, Lamport was one of the hosts of a friendly tournament known as the Toronto International Soccer Cup which featured Benfica and Partizan Belgrade.

 Both SC Toronto and Major League Soccer team Toronto FC's Academy side played their Canadian Soccer League home games at Lamport Stadium.
 The OUA's Ryerson Rams soccer teams also call the stadium home.
 In 2014, the Serbian White Eagles of the Canadian Soccer League and Internacional de Toronto of League1 Ontario also played their home games at the stadium.
 Toronto FC II announced in August 2017 that it would move its home games from the Ontario Soccer Centre to BMO Field and Lamport Stadium beginning with the 2018 season.
 However, with their drop to the division 3 USL League One for the 2019 season, the team moved their home games to BMO Training Ground.
 The University of Toronto Schools high school team also uses Lamport Stadium as a practice field and for home games.

+In November 2025, as part of the rebranding of Inter Toronto FC, the club ownership is looking at upgrading Lamport through investments and renovations in order to make the stadium it's new home sometime in the future.